-The ignition switch is one of the most important electronic components that is commonly found on many road going cars and trucks.
+The ignition switch is one of the most important electronic components commonly found on many road-going cars and trucks.
 It is usually located on the steering column, just behind the ignition lock cylinder.
-The two work together to power on and start the vehicle.
+The two work together to turn on and start the vehicle.
 The ignition switch has several positions that power on different systems as the key is turned.
-Most ignition switches will activate the electrical accessories on the first position, power on the fuel and ignition systems on the second position, and crank the engine on the third.
+Most ignition switches will activate the electrical accessories in the first position, power on the fuel and ignition systems on the second position, and crank the engine on the third.

-As the ignition switch is frequently used, every time the vehicle is powered on and started, it will eventually wear out and begin to have issues.
-Usually a faulty ignition switch will produce a few symptoms that can alert the driver of a potential issue.
+The ignition switch is used every time the vehicle is powered on and started.
+It will eventually wear out and begin to have issues.
+Usually, a faulty ignition switch will produce any of the following 5 symptoms that can alert the driver of a potential issue.

 1. Car stalls while driving